muffin87/helm-tutorial/part-01/README.md

 Loading cached images from config file.
 ```

-After starting minikube, you should check if you can interact with the Kubernetes API:
+After starting Minikube, you should check if you can interact with the Kubernetes API:

 ```
 kubectl get nodes